theopenlane/core/README.md

 </div>

-[Openlane](https://www.theopenlane.io) is one of the few, truly open-source compliance automation platforms - giving you a system of record for your compliance program including the people, systems, and vendors in scope; the policies and controls that govern them; and the evidence that proves it, and all with the automation to keep all of it current.
+[Openlane](https://www.theopenlane.io) is one of the few, truly open-source compliance automation platforms - giving you a system of record for your compliance program including the people, systems, and vendors in scope; the policies and controls that govern them; and the evidence that proves it, and all with the automation to keep it current.
 This repository contains the core server and orchestration services behind the Openlane cloud service.

 <div align="center">

 ![](assets/openlane_overview.png)

 </div>

 ## Features